CleverRaven/Cataclysm-DDA/data/mods/Dark-Skies-Above/DESIGN.md

 ## The Player

-The player is a survivor of the chaos of the initial invasion, and has stayed in the New England Exclusion Zone.
+The player is a survivor of the chaos of the initial invasion and remains in the New England Exclusion Zone, essentially the Disaster Area except occupied by aliens.
 They might be very able, or simply very lucky.
 Outside of very specific starts, they do not know much about the invaders and learn as they go, though eventually a start as a resistance member would be ideal as a sort of jump-start into the narrative arc.
 Tentatively, players will also be able to select "RP traits" at character creation that will give them some optional interactions with NPCs in the world.
 These probably won't have significant mechanical benefits, but hopefully will give the player a stronger sense of place in the world.

 ## The Resistance and the Narrative